sirselim/Miles_CV/index.md

 Kennedy DW, White NM, **Benton MC**, Lea RL and Mengersen K. (2019) Cell-type specific analysis of heterogeneous methylation signal using a Bayesian model-based approach. *biorxiv* (DOI: https://doi.org/10.1101/682070)

 <!--
-**Benton MC**, Black MA, Clapham J, Stubbs RS, and Macartney-Coxson D. 2019 Transcriptional and DNA methylome analysis of the jejunum in individuals with and without type-two diabetes highlights genes involved in glucose homeostasis and pancreatic function. *Genome Biology* (under submision)
+**Benton MC**, Black MA, Clapham J, Stubbs RS, and Macartney-Coxson D. 2019 Transcriptional and DNA methylome analysis of the jejunum in individuals with and without type-two diabetes highlights genes involved in glucose homeostasis and pancreatic function.

-Macartney-Coxson D, Cameron A, Clapham J, and **Benton MC**.
-(2019) DNA methylation in blood - potential to provide new insights in immune cell biology. *Frontiers in Immunology* (under submission)
 -->

 `2018`